Share this post on:

 Characteristics:

-• Considers what is essential and what one’s subjective values are.
+• You consider what is essential and what one’s subjective values are.

-• It notices inconsistencies between actions and espoused values and, as a result, is very attuned to what is authentic or inauthentic.
+• You notice inconsistencies between actions and espoused values and are very attuned to what is authentic or inauthentic.

-• Highly aware of what feels right or wrong to oneself and strives to live by that.
+• You are highly aware of what feels right or wrong to yourself and strive to live by that.

-• It continually weighs the situational worth or importance of everything.
-It expresses values through action rather than words most of the time.
+• You continually weigh the situational worth or importance of everything.

 Are you a Judger or Perceiver?